Doing stuff on classic HPC clusters.

 The docs could be better.
 Here are some example pages that show how it goes though:

-Here is a pattern I use when running a bunch of experiments via submitit:
+Here is a more advanced pattern I use when running a bunch of experiments via submitit:

 Cool feature: the spawning script only need to survive as long as it takes to put jobs on the queue, and then it can die.
-Later on we can reload those jobs from disk.
+Later on we can reload those jobs from disk as if it all happened in the same session.

 Request a multicore job from the scheduler and manage that like a mini cluster in python